 The Ministry of Education continuously aims to improve illiteracy programme curricula.
-The content of such curricula must be reviewed so as to cope with the new developments in the educational field, and to make the new content of subjects more suitable for the actual needs of learners”.
-This entailed the revision of several illiteracy curricula.
-Also, ministerial Resolution No. (40/2016) for mental disability and No. (01/2016) for hearing impairment were issued to adapt the curricula.
+The content of such curricula must be reviewed to address new developments in the education field and to ensure the content is suitable for learners’ needs.
+This has entailed the revision of several illiteracy curricula.
+In addition, Ministerial Resolution No. 40 of 2016 for mental disability and No. 1 of 2016 for hearing impairment were issued to adapt the relevant curricula.

-Article 14(j) of Law 63(2008) for the Disabled highlights the training of those working in the sector of care for the disabled.
-In this regard, the total number of trained teachers working on special needs across the various schools is a total of 323 teachers (out of which 82% are female).
-In this regard, in support to the inclusion agenda, UNICEF Oman developed an Inclusive Education Teacher Training Guide for teachers in cycle 1 (grades 1 – 4), to strengthen the capacity of teachers to incorporate inclusive approaches for children with disabilities into their teaching methodology and classroom management.
-This will enhance learning outcomes in general, as teaching methods become more responsive to diverse learning needs.
-The training is being institutionalized into the professional training programme of in-service teachers and new teachers within the Ministry of Education specialized teacher training center.
-The training guide builds on the wealth of resources on inclusive education developed by UNICEF and UNESCO, as well as the MENA Life Skills and Citizenship Education Initiative, the Convention on the Rights of Persons with Disabilities, and is in line with work conducted on child-friendly education.
-This aligns with Strategic Plan Goal Area 5, as equity concerns are addressed in education and beyond.
-Finally, UNICEF Oman also advocated for including children with other disabilities and began work with the Specialized Centre for the Professional Training of Teachers on institutionalizing an Inclusive Education training programme to be rolled out to all regular classroom teachers.
-As a first step in this process, a teacher’s guide was developed and field-tested based on the Omani curricula for cycle 1 (Grades 1–4) and an accompanying training of trainers programme was designed.
-In 2018, work will continue to develop similar tools for cycle 2 (Grades 5–10); the programme aims to reach 50 percent of teachers within four years.
+In support of the inclusion agenda, UNICEF Oman developed an Inclusive Education Teacher Training Guide for teachers in cycle 1 (grades 1 to 4) to strengthen the capacity of teachers to incorporate inclusive approaches for children with disabilities into their teaching methodology and classroom management.
+This effort also intends to enhance learning outcomes in general as teaching methods become more responsive to diverse learning needs.
+The training is being institutionalized into the professional training programme for in-service and new teachers within the Ministry of Education’s specialized teacher training centre.
+The training guide builds on the wealth of resources on inclusive education developed by UNICEF and UNESCO, as well as the MENA Life Skills and Citizenship Education Initiative and the Convention on the Rights of Persons with Disabilities, and is in line with work conducted on child-friendly education.
+In 2018, work was to continue to develop similar tools for cycle 2 (grades 5 to 10); the programme aimed to reach 50% of teachers within 4 years.

-Teacher training in sign language is under way by the Department of Special Education Programmes.
+Teacher training in sign language was under way within the Department of Special Education Programmes.

-There is also a social worker in most schools, responsible for providing social counseling to students, and providing support to students who suffer from behavioral and academic problems.
-In addition, there is a psychology specialist in some schools to provide psychological counseling services, and to help reduce psychological disorders for students with such problems.
-Add to that, a resident school health nurse is provided in some schools to present health and educational support to students, and to follow up on school health and environmental sanitation services.
+A social worker in most schools is responsible for providing social counselling to students and providing support to students who suffer from behavioural and academic problems.
+In addition, a psychology specialist in some schools provides psychological counselling services and aims to help reduce psychological disorders for students with such problems.
+A resident school health nurse is also provided in some schools to offer health and education support to students and to follow up on school health and environmental sanitation services.

-The Ministry’s focus on developing these abilities of teachers.
-It aims at 1) dispatching 60 career guidance specialists from various educational regions to universities on an annual basis to obtain the Career Guidance Diploma with full financing from the Ministry of Education; beside2) dispatching 10 learning difficulties supervisors and teachers to Sultan Qaboos University on an annual basis to obtain the Learning Difficulties Masters degree with full financing from the Ministry of Education.
+Furthermore, the ministry aimed to develop these abilities among teachers.
+It set out to dispatch 60 career guidance specialists from various regions to universities on an annual basis to obtain the Career Guidance diploma, with full financing from the Ministry of Education, and to dispatch 10 learning difficulties supervisors and teachers to Sultan Qaboos University on an annual basis to obtain the Learning Difficulties masters degree, also with full financing from the Ministry of Education.

-In terms of reporting, in 2015, Oman has submitted an Annual Report for Education.
-To assess child-friendly education implementation at the school level, a benchmark and monitoring framework was also developed to facilitate monitoring child-friendly education indicators as well as Sustainable Development Goal 4 indicators.
-This would support monitoring and measuring the performance of learners, teachers, schools, and governorates following the child-friendly education mainstreaming process.
-The framework is to be embedded within the national Education Management Information System (EduPortal), a system for assessing the performance of schools and teachers that collects must of the data for monitoring progress and measuring results.
+In terms of reporting, Oman submitted an Annual Report for Education in 2015.
+To assess child-friendly education implementation at the school level, a benchmark and monitoring framework was also developed to facilitate monitoring of child-friendly education indicators as well as SDG 4 indicators.
+This would support monitoring and measuring of the performance of learners, teachers, schools and governorates following the child-friendly education mainstreaming process.
+The framework is to be embedded within the national education management information system (EduPortal), a system for assessing the performance of schools and teachers that collects data for monitoring progress and measuring results.